phalcon-orphanage/docs-app/4.0/en/webserver-setup.md

 Then point your browser to https://localhost:8000/ to check if everything is working.

-<a name='nginx'></a>
 ## Nginx
-[Nginx](https://wiki.nginx.org/Main) is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
+[Nginx][nginx] is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
 Unlike traditional servers, Nginx doesn't rely on threads to handle requests.
 Instead it uses a much more scalable event-driven (asynchronous) architecture.
 This architecture uses small, but more importantly, predictable amounts of memory under load.

 Phalcon with Nginx and PHP-FPM provide a powerful set of tools that offer maximum performance for your PHP applications.

 ### Install Nginx
-<a href="https://www.nginx.com/resources/wiki/start/topics/tutorials/install/" target="_blank">NginX Offical Site</a>

-<a name='nginx-phalcon-configuration'></a>
+[NginX Offical Site][nginx_installation]

 ### Phalcon configuration
 You can use following potential configuration to setup Nginx with Phalcon: